RealMarvn/Java-YouTube-Notifications-Wrapper/README.md

 ![dickpic](https://user-images.githubusercontent.com/67916561/111707819-10265280-8845-11eb-90f4-d2e6e0715342.png)

-# Java YouTube Data API Subscribe Notifications wrapper
+# Java YouTube Data Subscribe Notifications wrapper

 This is a simple wrapper for the YouTube Data API v3 notifications.
 As there are many people dont want to deal with this api , I decided to create a wrapper for you :D. Hope you like it.